VGDevs/vgdevs-com/web/community/how-to-collaborate/1-create-a-tutorial.md

 ---
-sidebar_position: 2
+title: 🔥 Create a Tutorial
 ---

-# Create a Document

 Documents are **groups of pages** connected through: